-In support of the status quo, for-hire vessel owners argue that fish sales are required to cover the cost of their trips.
+In support of the Alternative 1 or 2, for-hire vessel owners argue that fish sales are required to cover the cost of their trips.
 Competition demands are such that they must keep charter fees sufficiently low while maintaining adequate crew and equipment.
-Regulations would be developed consistent with those already in existence.
-Bag limit sales of South Atlantic snapper-grouper were enacted in 2008 and are prohibited by Section 622.45 of the Code of Federal Regulations as follows: